bfv/bfvlib/bfvlib/ant/update-schema.md

 in `${database.tmp.location}` and can be reviewed before they are applied to the target databases.

-if databases are cas,docu then the .df is expected to be cas.df (in the ${schema.location}
+If the database is called sports2000 then the .df is expected to be sports2000.df (in the `${schema.location}`) and the .st file sports2000.st.

-the script can be called like:
+The script can be called like:

 `ant -f update-schema.xml -DDLC=c:/dlc/117 [-Dpropertyfile=<alternate-dir>]`

-The scripts expects ant-contrib-1.0b3.jar to be in the lib dir of Ant
+The scripts expects ant-contrib-1.0b3.jar to be in the lib dir of Ant.